siddhantvats05/siddhantvats05/README.md

 I am a 3rd year Computer Science Engineering student in Amity University who is highly enthusiastic about **Blockchain Development, Cloud Computing** and **Cyber Security.**

-I am working to become more proficient in **Full-stack Development** and love to interact with new technologies.
+I am also working to become more proficient in **Full-stack Development** and love to interact with new technologies.

 ## Languages & Tools I Use:
 <p>